MicroEJ/docs/KernelDeveloperGuide/securityManagement.rst

 Describing ``anything`` either with an empty value or a ``*`` is left to the developer preference and should be processed in the exact same way by the security manager.

 .. warning::
-    Make sure that your permission class name are embedded by declaring them as `requiredTypes`.
+    Make sure that specified permission class names are embedded by declaring them as `requiredTypes`.
     Any permission check done on a permission class without embedded name will result in a `SecurityException`_.